Life is wonderful.

 Failure is simply the price for success.
 Pay it and move on.

 Wow.
 We got through a lot here.

-I really hope that you get whatever it is you seek.
-If you haven’t already, start your journey today.
+I hope that you get whatever it is you seek.
+If you have not already, start your journey today.

 Let me know which you liked the most.
 Are there some strategies you would like to share with me?